Victoria Nuland: Outside of government, Trump administration

 Nuland left the State Department in January 2017, amid the departure of many other career officials during the early days of the first Trump administration.

 On January 24, 2018, The Washington Post published an interview with Nuland where she opined on the work of President Donald Trump and Secretary of State Rex Tillerson.
 She described an exodus of career foreign service officials and dysfunction within the State Department, and stated that the American judiciary and media were under assault.
 Nuland also decried a trend towards American isolationism, stating: "When we withdraw and say it's every nation for itself, you open the door for countries dissatisfied with their territorial position and influence in the international system—or with the system itself."
 She encouraged whole-government responses to international issues, stating, "Military leaders would be the first to say military solutions alone result in more and longer military entanglements.
 The role of American diplomats and political leaders is to work concurrently with the military to bring to bear all of the political tools we have."

 In January 2018, the Trump administration began new high-level engagements with Russian government officials by scheduling a meeting between Russia's top general Valery Gerasimov and the NATO Supreme Allied Commander Europe, General Curtis Scaparrotti.
 Nuland stated, "These channels are especially vital at a time when relations at the leader level are so unpredictable."
 She said Scaparrotti was "uniquely positioned" to address concerns about Russia's "ongoing military role in Ukraine, its INF treaty violations, its active measures to undermine Transatlantic democracies and the other strategic tensions that are driving the US and its allies to take stronger deterrent measures."

+It was also in January 2018 that Nuland was named CEO of the Center for a New American Security (CNAS), a think tank and lobbying organisation in Washington, D.C., specializing in United States national security issues, with strong ties to the Democratic Party.
+The organization's top donors included major U.S. defense industry companies like Northrop Grumman Aerospace Systems, The Boeing Company, Lockheed Martin Corporation and Raytheon Company, among others.